 ‘Then to avoid it, we must quit the world’” –The Last Man, 242

 On the last day of February 2020, I received an email letting me know that this Romantic Circles Praxis volume on Political Ecology, with my essay on Mary Shelley’s The Last Man, was kicking back into gear for publication.
 This same day, Feb.
-29th, 2020, was the day of the first reported death in the U.S. from Coronavirus, or Covid-19 (though it would later be discovered there had been at least two earlier undetected deaths).
+29th, 2020, was the day of the first reported death in the United States from coronavirus, or COVID-19 (though it would later be discovered there had been at least two earlier undetected deaths).
 This essay was finished in the summer of 2019 essentially as is, and while I have decided not to make any substantial or timely changes to it in light of the current moment, the pandemic seems to demand some extra reflection from readers of The Last Man.
-It is certainly eerie to return to my own essay, and to Shelley’s monumental novel of twenty-first-century plague, in mid-May 2020, as Covid-19 ravages on into what looks to be a grim summer and year ahead.
+It is certainly eerie to return to my own essay and to Shelley’s monumental novel of twenty-first-century plague, in mid-May 2020, as COVID-19 ravages on into what looks to be a grim summer and year ahead.
 Though long overshadowed in popular consciousness by Frankenstein, The Last Man was quickly thrust into the news in the early days of the pandemic, mentioned prominently in The New York Times, The New Yorker, and elsewhere.
-It seems poised to be the novel for the novel Coronavirus, expected to teach us something in a time when “all the world has the plague” (LM 242).
+It seems poised to be the novel for the novel coronavirus, expected to teach us something in a time when “all the world has the plague” (LM 242).
 But like prophecy, literature does not give easy lessons and always exceeds any time or conditions that would await its proper arrival.
-Of course, and despite the “all” encoded in the pan of pandemic, all the world does not have the plague—infection and fatality numbers in the U.S. show huge racial disparities, with Latinx, indigenous, and especially Black people disproportionately suffering.
-The racial parameters of who counts as Man continue to enforce a differential vulnerability, with some protected, and others sacrificed as a kind of social inoculation.
+Of course, and despite the “all” encoded in the pan of pandemic, all the world does not have the plague—infection and fatality numbers in the United States show huge racial disparities, with Latinx, Indigenous, and especially Black people disproportionately suffering.
+The racial parameters of who counts as Man continue to enforce a differential vulnerability, with some protected and others sacrificed as a kind of social inoculation.
 Perhaps, as Sexton suggests in a different context, this world itself is the pathogen for such a situation—all the world does not have the plague, rather this world, “this waste world,” is the plague (LM 293).

-Somewhere in the flurry of intellectual commentary on Covid-19 that has rapidly emerged, it was pointed out that the virus’s name derives from the arch-symbol of sovereignty: corona, meaning crown.
-Corona is indeed the crown, but only the crown, of the pre-existing politico-economic regimes of sovereignty and governance that ever more brutally set tasks for those workers it deems essential, which is to say dispensable.
+Somewhere in the flurry of intellectual commentary on COVID-19 that has rapidly emerged, it was pointed out that the virus’s name derives from the arch-symbol of sovereignty: corona, meaning crown.
+Corona is indeed the crown, but only the crown, of the preexisting politico-economic regimes of sovereignty and governance that ever more brutally set tasks for those workers it deems essential, which is to say dispensable.
 These tasks must be done, without any real overarching changes, so that this world can reproduce itself and its hierarchies—so that it can “go on,” in the words of the U.S. president, the supposed sovereign, who tweeted on March 9th, 2020:

 “So last year 37,000 Americans died from the common Flu.
 It averages between 27,000 and 70,000 per year.
 Nothing is shut down, life & the economy go on.
 At this moment there are 546 confirmed cases of CoronaVirus, with 22 deaths.
 Think about that!”